Amazon Marketplace

 EOD refers to the end of a business day (typically 11:59 PM in a specific time zone).
 EOD is important for cutoff dates, payment settlement, and reporting.
 Amazon uses EOD for daily data closing.

-Open term pageFBA
+Open glossary pageFBA

 Fulfillment by Amazon